 - Barings Focused International Equity Fund-The fund seeks long-term capital growth by investing in a concentrated portfolio of equity securities from developed international markets combined with a limited number of equities from emerging markets. - Mondrian International Equity Fund-The fund's investment objective is long-term total return through a value-driven approach of equity selection.
 The fund pursues this strategy by investing primarily in non-U.S. and emerging market equity securities. - AllianceBernstein Emerging Markets Strategic Core Fund-The fund seeks long-term capital growth through a bottom-up fundamental selection of equities in global emerging markets.
 The fund will generally hold between 70-85 equity positions which may include up to 20% in developed-market domiciled companies that have significant emerging market exposure.
 The fund may also hold up to 10% in Frontier Market companies. - Wasatch Emerging Markets Small Capitalization Fund-The fund seeks long-term capital growth by investing primarily in equity securities of small companies located in emerging markets.
 Companies will generally have a market capitalization of less than \$3 billion when purchased, and holdings will generally span broadly across countries and sectors. - Loomis Sayles World Bond Fund-The fund normally invests at least 80% of its assets in fixed-income securities.
-The fund focuses primarily on investment grade fixed-income securities worldwide, although it may invest up to 20% of its fair value in lower rated fixed-income securities.
-Securities held by the fund may be denominated in any currency, may be from issuers located in emerging markets, or may be fixed-income securities of any maturity. - Oaktree Global Credit Fund-The fund invests across a broad spectrum of debt instruments including high-yield corporate bonds, senior loans, emerging market debt, real estate debt, structured credit and convertible securities with a primary emphasis on issuers in North America and Europe.
+The fund focuses primarily on investment grade fixedincome securities worldwide, although it may invest up to 20% of its fair value in lower rated fixed-income securities.
+Securities held by the fund may be denominated in any currency, may be from issuers located in emerging markets, or may be fixed-income securities of any maturity. - MetWest Unconstrained Bond Fund-The fund will normally invest at least 80% of its assets in securities and investments it regards as bonds in the U.S. and abroad, including emerging markets.
+Up to 50% of assets may be invested in securities rated below investment grade.
+Investment categories may range across global credit, currency, and interest rate type instruments. - Oaktree Global Credit Fund-The fund invests across a broad spectrum of debt instruments including high-yield corporate bonds, senior loans, emerging market debt, real estate debt, structured credit, and convertible securities with a primary emphasis on issuers in North America and Europe.